antonvh/PUPRemote/LPF2/README.md

 ## Limitations
-- only a single PUPRemote sensor is supported on a single port on the hub.
 - to keep the `add_command` method compatible between the pup sensor and the hub, we define the command function and the call back function as `str` instead of `callable`